Couples who dance together....

 - Ballroom dance makes the ladies feel safe, and cared for.
 Learning to Ballroom dance is more than just learning steps and moving to music.
 In Ballroom dance the gent not only takes the lead but makes sure that every movement, and in every turn his lady is safe.
 He never pushes or pulls her, he simply guides her.
 After a time, she feels safe in his arms.

-- In Ballroom dance you work in a partnership.
+- In Ballroom dance you work in a partnership, just like in your marriage so far.
 Don't be fooled into thinking the lady has a passive role.
 She is in full charge of everything she does, and in every way she reacts to his movements.
 Together, you can move more , and more beautifully, than you can alone.
 When you realise this, you start to appreciate each other's role and the strength of working in a partnership.

 - Ballroom dancing is intimate and sexy.
 Or fun and spontaneous.
 Or serene and flowing.
 Every dance and every price of music has a feeling, a passion that reflects you and your unique partnership.
 You go on emotional journeys's together through dance.
 Music makes your hearts sing together!